realflunschi/custom-prometheus-exporter/README.md

                       # API - Changes affect consumers of metrics
 ```

+## Systemd integration

+* build the binary (see Building the project below)
+* copy the binary to /usr/local/bin
+* create your yaml configuration files, e.g., in directory `/etc/prometheus/custom-exporter`
+* copy `systemd/custom-prometheus-exporter` to `/etc/default` and adjust it
+* copy `systemd/custom-prometheus-exporter.service` to `/etc/systemd/system`
+* ... the unit file ...

 ## Contributing

 Contributions are welcomed!
 You can submit code or documentation Pull Requests, or open issues with ideas or problems you found.